 Example

 Data continues to be written to the disk.
 Data block A is changed to A1, data block B is changed to B1, and data block D is added.
 The second snapshot (Snapshot 2) for the disk is created at 10:00:00.
-Snapshot 2 is an incremental snapshot that backs up only the changed data blocks A1, B1, and D. The metadata of Snapshot 2 includes information about all data blocks (A1, B1, C, and D) of the disk.
+Snapshot 2 is an incremental snapshot that backs up only the changed data blocks A1, B1, and D. Snapshot 2 contains information about all data blocks (A1, B1, C, and D) of the disk.
 Data block C is derived from Snapshot 1.

 The preceding processes are repeated.